 These Instant Pot Mashed Purple Sweet Potatoes are so vibrant and colorful, that you immediately feel like eating them.
 These are creamy, nutritious, and come together in under 50 minutes (vegetarian, gluten-free).

 About Mashed Purple Sweet Potatoes

 Give your regular sweet potato mash a vibrant and beautiful twist with these one-pot Instant Pot mashed purple sweet potatoes.
 These are nutritious and comforting and make for an incredible side dish.

 This purple sweet potato mash has a mild candy-sweet taste to it and is slightly sweeter than regular sweet potato mash.
-They have a very unique flavor, which will surely satiate your taste buds.

 I have used my classic recipe to make Instant pot Garlic Mashed Potatoes and adapted it for purple sweet potatoes in place of regular potatoes.
 Purple sweet potatoes are drier than regular potatoes so I increased the quantity of a few ingredients to make sure they turn out perfectly creamy.

-Serve it as a side dish topped with some butter and crushed nuts on top.
+Serve them as a side dish topped with some butter and crushed nuts on top.
 The beautiful deep purple color will surely make your meal look even better.

 This purple sweet potato recipe is gluten-free and can be easily doubled or tripled.
 I made this recipe in my 6-quart instant pot.
 If doubling or tripling the recipe, use an 8-quart instant pot.
 The time of cooking will remain the same.